Tech is the Most Lucrative Career: LinkedIn Study

 *Citation: https://autism-help.org/interv... [autism-help.org]

-This is Bull Shit (Score:4, Insightful)
+This is Bull Shit (Score:5, Insightful)

 I graduated from a top tier school in May 2000 with a computer science major and electrical engineering minor.
 In my last year, I was actively recruited, I got flown across the US for interviews with companies everyone here has heard of.
 I went to one company's 1999 Christmas party including a private concert by an A-list music group everyone here has heard of; they invited a number of seniors in my class as part of their recruitment effort.